work with variable

 with expression as variable:

-# do something with variable
+# work with variable

 file = open("data.txt", "r")